Hydrospheredata/hydro-serving/docs/advanced/aws/production-ready-infrastructure.md

 # Tolerations

 Some cases required a different environments.
-You could use different machine groups for different installations, or just be sure, that hydrosphere installs only some type of nodes.
+You can use different machine groups for different installations or just be sure, that hydrosphere installs only some type of nodes.

 Tolerations help you set these rules.